What is an LEI number?

-An LEI number (Legal Entity Identifier) is a 20-character code that is based on the ISO 17442 standard developed by the International Organization for Standardization (ISO).
-LEI number is used as a reference to important information that offers transparency when taking part in financial transactions such as trading with stocks, bonds or forex.
+An LEI number is a 20-character code based on the ISO 17442 standard developed by the International Organisation for Standardisation (ISO).
+An LEI number references important information that offers transparency when participating in financial transactions such as trading with stocks, bonds, or forex.

 According to the Global Legal Entity Identifier Foundation (GLEIF), an LEI number is designed to answer three critical questions when entering a corporate financial transaction:

 - Who owns what

 These questions can be answered thanks to the Level 1 and parental (Level 2) data available in an LEI search.

 LEI number is standardised with ISO certificate 17442 and consists of a combination of 20 numbers and letters.